How To Choose the Right Ecommerce KPI to Track in 2024

 Focus on Trends, Not Just Numbers: Looking solely at a single data point won't tell the whole story.
 Track your KPIs over time to identify trends and make adjustments to your strategy accordingly

-Tools and technologies for tracking ecommerce kpis
+Tools and technologies for tracking ecommerce KPIs

 There are numerous metrics and KPIs to track when it comes to tracking the overall success of your ecommerce business.
 Likewise, there are numerous tools to help you do that.
 Here are some common tools and technologies that you might want to use: